 This converts (\ref{eqn:structureTaylor}) into

-Let us get rid of the derivative in the right hand side.
-It appears with a $A^{-2}$ factor, so we need only its leading order.
-Differentiating (\ref{eqn:Rstructure-mod-sq}) and lowering the precision we get
+Let us get rid of the derivative in the right-hand side.
+It appears with an $A^{-2}$ factor, so we need only its leading order.
+Differentiating (\ref{eqn:Rstructure-mod-sq}) and lowering the precision, we get

-Solving this for $\tilde{\omega}'(y)$ and putting it back to (\ref{eqn:Rstructure-mod-sq}) we arrive to an algebraic equation
+Solving this for $\tilde{\omega}'(y)$ and putting it back to (\ref{eqn:Rstructure-mod-sq}), we arrive to an algebraic equation

 Let us observe that if we were dealing with the original function $\omega$, we would still be able to get an algebraic equation (see Appendix \ref{app-pertalg} for a general procedure), but the computations would be much more involved, and we would need two subleading of the first and leading order of the second derivative.
 Now we need to expand also $R(y)$.
 Recall that